Seat reservations

 The website responds with an option to select seats from a seat map on most trains which are operated by DB.
 On most other trains, seats are assigning automatically.

 (Note: Sometimes one or more legs of your journey will be missing from the seat reservations offered to you by DB International.
-This happens if 1) seats cannot be reserved, e.g., on some regional trains (This is not a problem); 2) a train is very busy (This is not usually a problem: You can still travel and you will probably find a free seat); or 3) seats cannot be reserved by DB International, e.g., on some trains operated by other rail providers (This is a problem if seat reservations are required.
-If this happens make sure to reserve a seat with the rail provider for that leg of your journey).
+This happens if (1) seats cannot be reserved, e.g., on some regional trains (This is not a problem.), (2) a train is very busy (This is not usually a problem.
+You can still travel and you will probably find a free seat.), or (3) seats cannot be reserved by DB International, e.g., on some trains operated by other rail providers (This is a problem if seat reservations are required.
+If this happens make sure to reserve a seat with the rail provider for that leg of your journey.)

 • After selecting seats, click on “Continue” and pay for them.